kndshein/GimmeIt-Backend/README.md

 ### Project Description

-An e-commerce webapp where users can create a profile to giveaway items.
-Users can also
+An e-commerce webapp where users can post items they want to get rid of.
+Users must create a profile in order to post an item.
+If shipping is needed, there is an option to do so.

 # Project Planning